How long is your trademark certificate valid in Canada?

 KAREN: Yes, why are you asking?

-TRADEMARK FACTORY: Well, if a trademark is sold to another company or another individual, then before a renewal is filed we would need to properly record an assignment.
+TRADEMARK FACTORY: Well, if a trademark is sold to another company or another individual, then before the renewal is filed we would need to properly record an assignment.
 But this is a whole other topic.

 KAREN: No, I still own the mark.